google/copybara/docs/reference.md

 api_checker | `checker`<br><p>A checker for the Gerrit API endpoint provided for after_migration hooks.
 This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>
 integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
 topic | `string`<br><p>Sets the topic of the Gerrit change created.<br><br>By default it sets no topic.
 This field accepts a template with labels.
 For example: `"topic_${CONTEXT_REFERENCE}"`</p>
+gerrit_submit | `boolean`<br><p>By default, Copybara uses git commit/push to the main branch when submit = True.
+If this flag is enabled, it will update the Gerrit change with the latest commit and submit using Gerrit.</p>